aminkt/anymind-kotlin-pos-app/readme.md

 Authorization implementation is skipped due to time limitation, but you can use authorization token and JWT. check the `test.anymind.pos.app.AppGraphqlContextFactory` implementation.
 You can extract user id and use it in the application.

+Application itself is brake down into two section. `app` and `domain`.
+All business logic should encapsulate in `domain` package.
+This architecture is suggested by Clean Architecture book to separate business logic concerns from technology and framework.
+But you can see I am using spring service annotate and JPA annotates in domain.
+Because these items do not cause domain logic couple with
+Framework limitation in my opinion it is ok.
+Because these annotation do not force us to implement any code for framework ord data source.

+`app` package is holding application and framework codes.
+This code should not affect business logic.
+It means we should be able to change framework and related technologies any time we need without problem about the business logic.

+Also, if we forced to implement some infrastructure code like repository implementions (that in this project, JPA is helping us) we should put them into `infrastructure` package.

 ### Patterns that is used
 * Factory